Citation, DOI & article data

 Scoliosis (plural: scolioses) is defined as an abnormal lateral curvature of the spine.
 It is quite common in young individuals and is often idiopathic and asymptomatic.
 In some cases, however, it is the result of underlying structural or neurological abnormalities.

-By definition, scoliosis is any lateral spinal curvature with a Cobb angle >10° with terms including:
+By definition, scoliosis is any lateral spinal curvature with a Cobb angle >10°.
+Asymptomatic lateral curvature of the spine that is stable, with a Cobb angle ≤10° is known as spinal asymmetry 2.

 - levoscoliosis: curvature towards the left